NikStormov/rsschool-devops-course-tasks/README.md

 8.Create a Github Actions workflow for deployment via Terraform

-Variables separate in file variables.tf before tf apply, two jobs in needed to be OK
+Variables separate in file variables.tf before tf apply, jobs in needed to be OK
-1. setup - create and pull changes
-2. configure-aws - connecting to aws
+1. configure-aws - connecting to aws